— Manual Installation#

 Tip

-You can copy and paste code in the gray code blocks by hovering your mouse over the block and pressing the icon appearing in the top right.
+You can copy and paste code in the code blocks by hovering your mouse over the code block and pressing the icon () appearing in the top right corner.

-3. Run the following commands in the PowerShell window by copying, pasting and pressing Enter:
+3. Run the following commands in the terminal window by copying, pasting and pressing Enter:

 conda init

-4. Run the following commands in the PowerShell window by copying, pasting and pressing Enter:
+4. Run the following commands in the terminal window by copying, pasting and pressing Enter:

-conda install python=3.11 dtumathtools pandas scipy statsmodels uncertainties -y
+conda install python=3.12 dtumathtools pandas scipy statsmodels uncertainties -y

 Step 3: Install Visual Studio Code#